LegumeFederation/lorax/README.rst

 FastTree      `FastTree <https://www.microbesonline.org/fasttree/>`_ is the fastest tree-builder
               and is the default tree-building algorithm.

-RaxML         `RaxML <http://sco.h-its.org/exelixis/web/software/raxml/index.html>`_ is believed
+RAxML         `RAxML <http://sco.h-its.org/exelixis/web/software/raxml/index.html>`_ is believed
               to be the more accurate tree-building algorithm, but at its fastest is probably 100x slower than FastTree.
 It is possible to the RaxML EPA algorithm to do placement of test sequences on existing RaxML trees.